Why this cartoon was banned in Russia

 Ukraine: Why the cartoon Masyanya was banned in Russia

-However, the latest episode devoted to the war in Ukraine has brought both praise and threats.
-Soon after the episode was published, Russian authorities banned it and asked the cartoon’s creator, Oleg Kuvaev, to remove it from his website because it "discredits the Russian Federation's armed forces".
+However, the latest episode devoted to the war in Ukraine has brought both praise and threats, and soon after the episode was published Russian authorities banned it.